Especially if you’re a designer, it’s hard to get your right brain to do a left brain’s job. The struggle is real.

 When I was a senior in high school, I took a web development class to meet my computer requirements to graduate.
 Halfway through the year, my teacher was diagnosed with a brain tumor.
 They couldn’t find a substitute that knew the material.
 My teacher asked me to teach the class in exchange for an automatic A.

 More recently, I wrote the curriculum and taught “Web Interactivity and Engagement” for the University of Florida, in their Master of Arts in Mass Communication with a specialization in Web Design program.

 Receive a weekly email of the Internet's best from articles, to tutorials, to pro tips.

 Hello, my name is Amy (Haywood) Dutton.
 It’s nice to “meet” you.
-I’m the Senior UI/UX Designer and Frontend Developer at Zeal.
+I’m the Creative Director at Zeal.
 I LOVE creating things, which usually manifests itself in web design and development.

-I currently live in Chicagoland with my husband and our three adorable (if I do say so myself) kids: Isaac (7), Adele (6), and Emma (4).
+I currently live outside of Nashville with my husband and our three adorable (if I do say so myself) kids: Isaac (7), Adele (6), and Emma (4).
 As if things weren’t exciting enough, we also adopted a retired racing greyhound and a King Charles Cavalier Spaniel.